 Kwarteng confirms further cuts of up to £18bn for public services

+Budgets will not be topped up to take account of soaring inflation, chancellor says

-Creaking public services face further cuts of up to £18bn a year, Kwasi Kwarteng has confirmed – just minutes after his humiliating U-turn on the 45p tax rate.
+Creaking public services must find further real-terms cuts of up to £18bn a year, Kwasi Kwarteng has confirmed – just minutes after his humiliating U-turn on the 45p tax rate.

 Budgets will not be topped up to take account of soaring inflation, the chancellor said, a move described by economic experts as likely to have an “extraordinary” impact on the NHS and schools.

-Mr Kwarteng argued it was right to stick within spending allocations made in 2021 – although inflation is now more than twice the forecast of 4 per cent made then.
+Mr Kwarteng argued it was right to stick within spending allocations made in 2021 – although inflation is now more than twice the forecast peak of 4 per cent made then.

 “I think it’s a matter of good practice and really important that we stick within the envelope of the CSR [the Comprehensive Spending Review],” he told BBC Radio 4.